jazzband/djangorestframework-simplejwt/docs/index.md

 ------------------------------------------------------------------------

-Ninja JWT provides a JSON Web Token authentication backend for the Django REST Framework.
+Ninja JWT provides a JSON Web Token authentication backend for the Django Ninja REST Framework.
 It aims to cover the most common use cases of JWTs by offering a conservative set of default features.
 It also aims to be easily extensible in case a desired feature is not present.